St Julian's, Norwich: Medieval period

-An early church on the site of St Julian's Church, Norwich, was destroyed in 1004 when the Vikings attacked Norwich.
+An early church on the site of St Julian's Church was destroyed in 1004 when the Vikings attacked Norwich.
 The medieval church was built in the 11th and 12th centuries.
 Between 1269 and 1305 the parish associated with the nearby church of St Edward King and Confessor was united with St Julian's.

 The original dedication of the church is uncertain; it was possibly dedicated to Julian the Hospitaller, but was also considered to have been dedicated to a female saint, Juliana of Nicomedia.
-Alan Butler, chaplain to Edward Howard, 9th Duke of Norfolk (16861777), suggested that the dedication was to Saint Julian of Le Mans, an idea refuted by the Norwich stonemason Robert Flood in his 1936 booklet A Description of St Julian's Church, Norwich and an Account of Dame Julian's Connection with it.
+Alan Butler, chaplain to Edward Howard, 9th Duke of Norfolk (1686–1777), suggested that the dedication was to Saint Julian of Le Mans, an idea refuted by the Norwich stonemason Robert Flood in his 1936 booklet A Description of St Julian's Church, Norwich and an Account of Dame Julian's Connection with it.
 In 1135, Stephen, King of England put the church under the authority of Carrow Abbey.
 The prioress and nuns appointed the priest at St Julian's, and maintained the church.

 By the middle of the 14th century, Norwich likely had a population approaching 25,000, a figure not reached again until the late 16th century.
 Second only in size to London, it was a relatively wealthy city with a densely populated and prosperous hinterland.
 Besides possessing a cathedral, it had five monasteries, a convent, and a greater number of parish churches than any city in medieval England other than London.
 Through its trading links with the Low Countries and the Rhineland, at that time the most fertile areas for religious developments north of the Alps, the region probably had access to new religious ideas then prevalent in northern Europe.